jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 JupyterLab can be extended with several types of plugins:

 -  **application plugins:** Application plugins are the fundamental building block of JupyterLab functionality.
-Application plugins interact with JupyterLab and other plugins by requiring objects provided by other plugins, and optionally providing their own objects to the system.
+Application plugins interact with JupyterLab and other plugins by requiring services provided by other plugins, and optionally providing their own service to the system.
--  **mime renderer plugins:** Mime renderer plugins are a simplified, restricted way to extend JupyterLab to render custom mime data in notebooks and files.
+-  **mime renderer plugins:** Mime renderer plugins are simplified, restricted ways to extend JupyterLab to render custom mime data in notebooks and files.
 These plugins are automatically converted to equivalent application plugins by JupyterLab when they are loaded.
--  **theme plugins:** Theme plugins provide a way to customize the appearance of JupyterLab by adding their fonts, CSS rules, and graphics to JupyterLab.
+-  **theme plugins:** Theme plugins provide a way to customize the appearance of JupyterLab by changing themeable values (i.e., CSS variable values) and providing additional fonts and graphics to JupyterLab.

 Another common pattern for extending JupyterLab document widgets with application plugins is covered in :ref:`documents`.

 JupyterLab Extensions
 ---------------------

 Plugins are distributed in JupyterLab extensions—one extension can contain multiple plugins.
-JuptyerLab extensions are most commonly distributed to users via NPM or in Python pip or conda packages.
-An extension can be distributed in one of two ways:
+An extension can be distributed in several ways:

 - A "source" extension is a JavaScript (npm) package that exports one or more plugins.
 Installing a source extension requires a user to rebuild JupyterLab.
 This rebuilding step requires Node.js and may take a lot of time and memory, so some users may not be able to install the extension.